maximinus/HandyAI/docs/example_code.md

 What Handy is doing under the hood should be easy to reason, so that it makes using it easier.

+**4: Handy is built for local LLM**

+Although non-local is allowed, it is not the default setting

 Example Code